RC Airplane World Flight School

 Keep the climbing turn gentle.
-As you apply rudder (or ailerons) also apply a small amount of up elevator; this prevents any altitude loss during the turn, and with ailerons is essential to pull the plane round in a turn and not just roll in a straight line.
+As you apply rudder (or ailerons) also apply a small amount of up elevator; this prevents any altitude loss during the turn, and with ailerons is essential to pull the plane round (bank) in the turn.

-After climbing out, don't fly too high, though, because your plane will be too small to see properly and you might become disoriented with what the airplane is doing.
+After climbing out, don't fly too high, because your plane will be too small to see properly and you might become disoriented with what it's doing.
 You need to retain a very clear view of your plane at all times, so don't let it become a small dot in the distance.